hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 # Pantheon Command Line

 !!! important "Breaking Changes in v0.9"
-    In v0.9, changes will be made to the command line options to improve usability.
-These will be breaking changes; that is, in many cases the v0.8 command line options will no longer work.
+    In v0.9 the command line changed to improve usability.
+These are breaking changes; that is, in many cases the v0.8 command line options will no longer work.
 This reference and the rest of the documentation will be updated to reflect these changes.
-Any further information required about the changes will be included in the v0.9 release notes.
+Any further information required about the changes are included in the v0.9 release notes.

 This reference describes the syntax of the Pantheon Command Line Interface (CLI) options and subcommands.